more-fps/more-fps/README.md

   - cli should include preset setting so we can target ultrafast/veryslow
     - https://trac.ffmpeg.org/wiki/Encode/H.264#Preset
   - support higher FPS like 75, 90, 120, 144, 165, 180, 240, etc.
-  - put this on crates.io so we can `cargo install`
   - support windows